jmhayes3/binks.js/README.md

 1. **Start the Bot**:
    ```
-   node bot.js
+   node main.js
    ```

 ## Usage

-- **Interaction**: Simply type and send messages in your Discord server where the bot is added.
-The bot will automatically generate and send replies based on the OpenAI model's output.
+- **Interaction**: Simply type `!binks` and then your message to send messages in your Discord server where the bot is added.
+The bot will automatically generate and send replies based on the OpenAI assistant's output.
 - **Discord Channels**: Works in any text channel or thread where the bot has permissions to read and send messages.

 ## Contributing